nozhanb/policeCar/README.md

 # policeCar
-A computer vision based system for detecting police cars
+A computer vision model for (Norwegian) police car detection.

+# Installation
+In order to run the police car detection model the following parts are necessary
+1. Darkflow
+2. Jetson nano developer kit

+# 1. Darkflow
+The Darkflow model is the implementation of [YOLO](https://pjreddie.com/darknet/yolo/) (originally written in C) in Python/TensorFlow.
+For a detailed overview of Darkflow the reader is encouraged to check the Darkflow [github](https://github.com/thtrieu/darkflow) repository where the installtion process along with other useful information can be found.
+For a short instruction on Darkflow installtion please read section 1.1.
+For the rest of this tutorial it is assumed that the user is working on a linux system.

-# Preface
+# 1.1.
+Darkflow installtion
-The aim of this tutorial is to give the reader an overview of the different steps that were taken to accomplish this project.
-The structure of this document is as follows.
+According to Darkflow [page](https://github.com/thtrieu/darkflow), there are three different ways to install Darkflow.
+In this tutorial we will follow the first method.
+First, you need to navigate to the Darkflow [page].
+Next, click on the "clone or download" to download the entire repository as ".ZIP" file or use the url to clone the repository on your computer (you need to have git insalled on your computer).
+If zip method is used then unzip the contents of the file.
+After unziping the contents navigate to the "root" directory where the ___setup.py___ along with other files and directories(e.g. cfg directory) is located.
+On the comand line (inside the root directory where the setup.py file is located) enter the following command (make sure you have python3 installed on your system):

+python3 setup.py build_ext --inplace

 # Pin input and ouput
 You need to install Jetson.GPIO (sudo pip install Jetson.GPIO).
-If you try to import Jetson.GPIO you will recevie an permission error.
+If you try to import Jetson.GPIO you will recevie a permission error.
 In order to mitigate the error one has to cd to the "/sys/class/gpio" and change the permission of the two files "export" and "unexport" from only write to both read and write for all users (use sudo chmod 666 export and the same for unexport).
 Once you print out the result of the GPIO.getmode(), you will probably get 10, 11 or other digits.
 10 here means GPIO.BOARD and 11 means GPIO.BCM.
 Check [this](https://stackoverflow.com/questions/31687465/gpio-getmode-in-python-on-raspberry-pi-gets-different-value-than-on-wiki/31688886#31688886) link.

 After installing the Jetson.GPIO library follow the instructions on [this](https://github.com/NVIDIA/jetson-gpio) page (under the Setting User Permissions section).
 You need to create a new group, add your username to the group and cp a ".rules" file to the given path in the /etc/... (see the instructions).
 Finally, you need to restart the Jetson so the permissions take effect.
 If you do not follow the instruction one has to change all the files permissions manually and some cases the termial freezes.
 You save your self alot of time by following the instructions on permissions.